sijakret/lit-transition/doc/guide/07-examples.md

           active: ['animated', 'rotateOut'+this.choice, 'absolute'],
           // container is relative and leave transition
           // has absolute positioning. let's lock the geometry
-          // so the leaving temaplte does not jump around
+          // so the leaving template does not jump around
           lock: true
         }
       }